penrose/penrose/packages/docs-site/blog/2023/06/13/wasm.md

 <BlogMeta github="samestep" date="2023-06-13" />

-In January we merged pull request [#1092][wasm pr], which took the performance bottleneck component of our system (the optimizer) and rewrote it from TypeScript to Rust that we compile to WebAssembly.
-Now it's an order of magnitude faster.
+When you write `encourage` and `ensure` statements in your Style program, Penrose uses numerical optimization to find a layout of shapes that minimizes your objectives while satisfying your constraints.
+The faster this is, the more complicated diagrams you can make, and the more easily you can iterate on any given diagram by tweaking it or trying out different random variations.

+Because performance affects the user experience so much, we've recently been putting a good amount of work into making Penrose faster.
+One really big win has been [rewriting the optimizer in Rust and compiling it to WebAssembly][wasm pr], which gave us an **order of magnitude performance improvement!**

-## Background
+## Overview

-Penrose Style programs can include `ensure` and `encourage` statements, which represent numerical constraints and objectives that Penrose will try to satisfy and optimize (respectively) while laying out the diagram.
-All these objectives and constraints get combined together into a numerical optimization problem, on which we use an exterior-point method with [L-BFGS][] to find a solution.
-This means that we need to combine all our objectives and constraints into a single numerical function of our vector of degrees of freedom, and then compute the gradient of that function repeatedly in a loop as part of the optimizer.
-Up until this year, we had written the optimizer in TypeScript and did the gradient computation by putting together a long string of JavaScript code and passing that to [`new Function`][function constructor].
+The locations, sizes, and even colors of shapes in a Penrose diagram are all made up of numbers that the optimizer can play with to find a good diagram; we call these "degrees of freedom".
+All the objectives and constraints get combined together into a single numerical function meant to roughly encode how "good" or "bad" the diagram is.
+We use [automatic differentiation][] on that function to let us compute a "tweak" for each degree of freedom to make that number bigger or smaller in a way that makes the overall diagram "better"; this is called the gradient.
+Then we use what's called an exterior-point method with the [L-BFGS][] algorithm to find a good solution by running this gradient over and over.

+Up until this year, we had written the optimizer in TypeScript and did the gradient computation by concatenating together a long string of JavaScript code and passing that to [`new Function`][function constructor].
+As mentioned above, at the end of last year we rewrote the optimizer in Rust and rewrote our code generation to produce [WebAssembly][] instead of JavaScript, which ended up making optimization about ten times faster.
+The rest of this post describes how exactly we did that, and some of the challenges we hit along the way.

 ## Impetus

-I wasn't working on Penrose last summer, but in the back of my mind I did start wondering whether it would be faster if we ran it natively instead of in the browser.
-So in September I did [an experiment][experiment] to see what would happen if I just went through the whole optimizer line by line and rewrote it from TypeScript to Rust.
-I didn't do anything clever, as you can see by my many usages of `.clone()`; I just translated it as naïvely as I could.
-Then, since the optimizer takes as input a function to compute our objective and gradient values, I modified our compiler backend to produce C instead of JavaScript, so that I could compile and link that together with the Rust code for the optimizer itself.
+In September I did [an experiment][experiment] to see what would happen if I just went through the whole optimizer line by line (nothing clever) and rewrote it from TypeScript to Rust.
+Then since the optimizer takes as input a function to compute our objective and gradient values, I modified our compiler backend to produce C instead of JavaScript, so that I could compile and link that together with the Rust code for the optimizer itself.

-Turns out, native is way faster.
+It turns out that native is way faster.
 For example, consider this Penrose diagram (in the style of a couple papers from [SIGGRAPH 2020][] and [SIGGRAPH 2022][]):

 ![walk on spheres diagram][walk on spheres]